Will I require a consultation?

 Is this right for me?

 Cosmetic tattooing is suitable for you as long as you meet the medical requirements, have little to no previous pigment in the area, and you understand the process.
 The rest of the equation is just personal preference.
+If in any doubt, taking full advantage of the no charge consultations on offer (video call, phone call, or in person at the Truro studio) will help you to make your final decision.

 I’m worried I won’t like the result

 Cosmetic tattooing is an art, not an exact science so an element of trust between the artist and the client is a strong requirement.
-It is up to you to do your due diligence and ensure you are 100% with the proposed plan and previous work of the artist before commiting.
+It is up to you to do your due diligence and ensure you are 100% happy with the proposed plan and previous work of the artist before committing.